 This is possibly the most exciting part other than the closing, because who doesn’t like to go shopping?
 After you are pre-approved, sit down with your real estate agent and discuss the parameters of your pre-approval in regards to the price range that you are wanting to search in and the type of home you are wanting.
 Your agent will be able to get you in to tour any home that is on the market and will work for you in presenting offers and negotiating with the seller’s agent.

 3. Formal loan application and product selection

 After you are under contract, it is time to move forward with the loan.
-Sometimes, you would have been pre-approved for a few different types of loans and depending on the situation you would now decide which loan you would like to proceed with.
+Sometimes, you would have been pre-approved for a few different types of loans, and depending on the situation, you would now decide which loan you would like to proceed with.
 Now that you have an address, you can lock in your interest rate and update any documentation that has become outdated since the pre-approval status.

 4. Appraisal & Home inspection

-This will take place simultaneously to your loan being processed.
+This will take place simultaneously with your loan being processed.
 The property will need to be appraised to ensure that the value supports the price you are paying for the home.
-The appraiser would also flag any health, safety or structural issues with the home.
+The appraiser would also flag any health, safety, or structural issues with the home.
 Many buyers opt to order a home inspection during this time as well.
 A home inspector will do a much more thorough inspection of the property as compared to the appraiser whose purpose is more to obtain a value and point out any blatant issues.

 5. Underwriter’s review

-After the loan has been processed, and all of the necessary documentation has been gathered, the loan processor will submit the loan to underwriting.
+After the loan has been processed and all of the necessary documentation has been gathered, the loan processor will submit the loan to underwriting.
 The underwriter’s job is to ensure that the loan meets agency guidelines.
 The underwriter may ask for additional documentation at this time.

 6. Final loan approval